AppliedEnergistics/Applied-Energistics-2/guidebook/items-blocks-machines/growth_accelerator.md

 ![A Flawless Budding Certus with a growth accelerator](../assets/assemblies/budding_certus_2.png)

-To power it manually, place a <ItemLink id="crank"/> on the top or bottom and right-click it.
+To power it manually, place a <ItemLink id="crank" /> on the top or bottom and right-click it.

 It also acts as the workstation for the AE2 villager.